tewhatuora/api-standards/docs/api-development/02-API Design.md

 or more back end systems.

 A mashup is not appropriate when you create an API that merges two distinct API products together.
-If a consumer requires this functionality the mashup should be performed by the consuming application.
+If an API consumer requires this functionality the mashup should be performed by the consuming application.